-The installation of the first group of mosaics was completed on Monday 16th October, when Helen and Derek fitted the mosaic at 4 South Terrace.
+The Trail was implemented in two phases during 2018 and 2019.
+The installation of the first phase of mosaics was completed on Monday 16th October 2018, when Helen and Derek fitted the mosaic at 4 South Terrace.

 A visible record of history along the High Street

-This Mosaic Trail, which is specifically supported by our partner, the Skelton & Brotton Parish Council, has an ambitious aim: to develop a trail of 27 small mosaic panels along the length of the village’s main street, from All Saints parish church in the east to old All Saints church in the west.
+The Mosaic Trail was specifically supported by our partner, the Skelton & Brotton Parish Council.
+It had the ambitious aim: to develop a trail of 27 small mosaic panels along the length of the village’s main street, from All Saints parish church in the east to old All Saints church in the west.

 The buildings chosen all have historical significance or historical interest, based on the occupations of those who lived there in the past.
 In some cases, the current owner shares that same occupation.